Pana/wga/README.md

 =========

-wga is a small JS function which can wrap a generator or async function to used as request handlers and middlewares in Express. wga.js brought modern async write style to Express
+wga is a small JS function which can wrap a generator or async function to used as request handlers or middleware in Express. wga brought modern async write style to Express

 Installing